Robust Score-Based Quickest Change Detection: Numerical Simulations

 As with the Gaussian Mixture Model case, we first sample four different combinations of choices of $P_\infty \in \mathcal{G}_\infty, P_1 \in \mathcal{G}_1$ and show that the robust test consistently detects the change.
 Then, we compare the performance of the robust test to the performance of a nonrobust test.

 Trials R-00, R-01, R-10, and R-11 are robust and use the least-favorable distributions in the calculation of their instantaneous detection scores, while trial N is a nonrobust test and uses non-least-favorable distributions in the calculation of the instantaneous detection scores.
 As before, the robust drifts are negative before the change point and positive after the change point, but the nonrobust drifts are positive before the change point.

-Next, we vary the detection threshold $\omega$ and generate plots comparing mean time to false alarm with the expected detection delay:
+Next, we vary the detection threshold $\omega$ and generate plots comparing mean time to false alarm with the expected detection delay.

 Figure~\ref{fig:rbm_results}(a) demonstrates that the RSCUSUM Algorithm detects the change-point for many choices of $P_\infty \in \mathcal{G}_\infty, P_1 \in \mathcal{G}_1$.
 Again, the log-ARL vs. EDD plot corroborates Theorems~\ref{thm:arl} and \ref{thm:cond_edd} as EDD increases at most linearly with log-ARL (as is the case for the SCUSUM Algorithm with precisely known $P_\infty, P_1$).
 As before, a particular Nonrobust Algorithm applied to these uncertainty sets $\mathcal{G}_\infty, \mathcal{G}_1$ produces an EDD that is exponential in log-ARL (Figure~\ref{fig:rbm_results}(b)).